andreypopp/react-app-express/README.md

 file descriptors allowed to be open:

     % ulimit -n 10000

+## Doing XHR

+You can XHR both on client and server (this package uses `xhr2` node module to polyfill XHR API in Node.js).
+You can see how `AboutPage` defines `fetchPage` method for prefetching needed data.

+## Code size

 The code size when minified and gzipped is pretty small: